 Lab VI facilitates the transition from student to nutritionist and health educator.
 Students become familiar with designing meal plans; strategies and resources for teaching clients about eating, preparing, and cooking whole foods; and eating on a budget.
-Each student demonstrates his/her cooking skills by designing and implementing a whole foods cooking demonstration for a group.
+Each student demonstrates his/her cooking skills by designing and implementing a whole foods cooking demonstration for a group supported by powerful educational materials to support their topic.